The little rip in classical and quantum $f(R)$ cosmology: The LR in quantum cosmology

 The Lagrange multiplier can be determined varying the action with respect $R$.
 This is

 with the notation $f_R\coloneqq df/dR$.
 Then, the Lagrangian can be reformulated as

 where $f_{RR}\coloneqq d^2f/dR^2$.
-Thereafter, in order to ease the application of the quantization procedure, we proceed to diagonalize the derivative part by the introduction of a new set of variables alike in Ref.~\cite{Vilenkin}.
+Thereafter, in order to ease the application of the quantization procedure, we proceed to diagonalize the derivative part by the introduction of a new set of variables like in Ref.~\cite{Vilenkin}.
 These are

-being $R_\star$ a constant (not fixed at this point) needed for the above change of variables to be well-defined.
+being $R_\star$ a constant (not fixed at this point) needed for the above change of variables to be well defined.
 In the new variables the Lagrangian (\ref{L}) transforms into

 where $f$ and $f_R$ are now understood as functions of $x$.
 This form of the Lagrangian is already suitable for the quantization procedure.